search

 You can also archive unused accounts yourself

 At Exness, you can open up to 200 accounts, but you can archive any accounts you no longer need on your own.
-If you do not plan to use any of your accounts, you can delete your account and cancel your registration; however, in that case, you will not be able to re-register using the same email address.
-Additionally, you will no longer be able to view your past trading history or other records.
-Therefore, if you are not planning to trade for a while, we recommend keeping your account active and simply archiving the accounts you no longer need.When you are ready to resume trading, you can reactivate your account by completing the reactivation process and resume using your Exness account.
+If you do not plan to use any of your accounts, you can delete your account and cancel your registration; however, if you do so, you will not be able to re-register using the same email address.
+Additionally, you will no longer be able to access your past trading history or other records.
+Therefore, if you are not planning to trade for a while, we recommend keeping your account active and simply archiving the accounts you no longer need.When you are ready to resume trading, you can reactivate your Exness account by completing the reactivation process.

 Frequently Asked Questions (FAQ) Regarding Exness's Prohibited Activities